Sitemap

 Google product taxonomy has several Tiers and you can explore it in more detail at https://www.google.com/basepages/producttype/taxonomy.en-US.txt.

-A selection of categories from Google Taxonomy:
+A selection of Google Taxonomy categories:

-Of particular interest is building product categorization models for Tier 3 level, because it is quite detailed, with over 1000+ categories and including many micro niches, such as e.g. “Bird Cage Food & Water Dishes”, “Baby & Toddler Outerwear”, “Snow Pants & Suits”, etc.
+Of particular interest is building product categorization AI models for Tier 3 level, because it is quite detailed, with over 1000+ categories and including many micro niches, such as e.g. “Bird Cage Food & Water Dishes”, “Baby & Toddler Outerwear”, “Snow Pants & Suits”, etc.

 Why is the depth and large number of categories important?